 "long_explanation": "The Vietnamese adverb 'quá' is similar to the English words 'too' or 'so' and is used to emphasize the high degree or excessive amounts of something.
 It is commonly placed in front of adjectives and verbs to enhance their intensity.
 However, please note that it often implies a negative meaning as in English when we use 'too'.",

-"formation": "Adjectives/Verbs + quá",
+"formation": "Adjectives/Verbs + quá or quá + Adjectives/Verbs ",

 "examples": [